ernstnolte/routersim/PSEUDOCODE.md

 - Save & Logout

 ### Configuration
-When the program start it firstly defines a class User that will act as a template for user creation.
+When the program starts it firstly defines a class User that will act as a template for user creation.
 Then it declares a boolean isFirstStart, 2 strings dnsAddress and dhcpAddress, an array arrUsers that is defined by the User class, and another array arrStaticAddresses to store static IP addresses.

 After that the program checks if a file called startup.conf exists and if it does not if will create it and write "true" to the first line of the file.